sm6hoc/astra-sites/readme.txt

 == Screenshots ==

-1. Select the demo you want to import.
+1. Select the page builder of your choice.
-2. Install and activate the required plugins.
+2. Browse through categories and select a site that you like.
-3. Import the demo.
+3. Click import site button to start the import process.

 == Changelog ==